-Beautifully sweet and perfect for a treat, these white chocolate raspberry blondies are great for a tea time snack, an after school snack or dessert.
+Beautifully sweet and perfect for a treat, these white chocolate and freeze-dried raspberry blondies are great for a tea time snack, an after school snack or dessert.
 Or just enjoy one mid-morning with a cup of coffee!

 I had to do some baking this week.
 The last cake I made was a fruit cake and my husband doesn't like fruit cakes.
 Unfortunately we have different taste in cakes and desserts and he feels he gets his favourites made far less often than I make desserts using my favourite flavours.
 Well that's understandable isn't it?